Refuge room: the solution for your hypersensitive child?

 • Frequent need for quiet moments to recharge after information overload

-The hypersensitive child's brain perceives more stimuli, which causes sensory overload.
-This intensity translates into strong reactions to minor events, increased fatigue, and complex emotion management.
+The brain of a hypersensitive child perceives more stimuli, which causes sensory overload.
+This intensity manifests as strong reactions to minor events, increased fatigue, and complex emotion management.

 chambrekids-article-de-blog-enfant-hypersensible-signes-d-hypersensibilite